 We use veterinary-grade instruments, medicines, and care techniques with all our parent dogs and puppies.
-We have a strict regimen of cleaning and sanitizing our nurseries to ensure the prevention of health problems.
+We have a strict regimen of cleaning and sanitizing our nurseries to prevent health problems.
 All of our nurseries are temperature-controlled year-round.

 Our parent dogs do not live in kennels and dog runs.
 Each of our locations has ample space for their dogs to run and play.
-We provide them with a large fenced play yard so they can run, play, and exercise.
-We play with and train all of our parent dogs every day, snuggle them, love them, and treat them like family.
+We provide them a large fenced play yard to run, play, and exercise.
+We play with and train our parent dogs daily, snuggle, love, and treat them like family.
 Our parent dogs are all happy, smiling, and healthy.
 They are social, friendly, and well-behaved.
 They are professionally groomed regularly in addition to our routine brushing, ear cleaning, trims, and coat maintenance.
-We've never met another breeder that cares for their parent dogs the way we do.
+We've never met another breeder who cares for their parent dogs like we do.

 Early neurological stimulation